Supervisor: History

 As industrial and commercial enterprises grew in size - especially after introduction of techniques of the Industrial Revolution - the perceived need for supervisors and foremen grew in tandem.
-One example is the development of the hierarchical model and practices of the plantation economies in the antebellum American South, where the overseer provided the interface between the planter and the indentured servants, and later slaves.
+For example: in the antebellum American South the development of the hierarchical model and of practices of plantation economies saw the role of the overseer coming to provide the interface between planters and the indentured servants and slaves.